thanpolas/ready.js/README.md

 `check` returns the self instance so you can chain it.

-`check` can trigger listener execution if it's the last one of the *checks* to finish or if we have attached a [checkListener](#checklistener) for this check.
+`check` can trigger execution of listeners if it's the last one of the *checks* to finish or if we have attached a [checkListener](#addchecklistenercheckid-fn-opt_delay) for this check.

 ### .addListener(fn, opt_delay)

-Adds a listener for the completion of the current *ready watch*. `fn` has to be a function and `opt_delay` is an optional number which indicates delay in execution of this listener.
+Adds a listener for the completion of the current *ready watch*. `fn` has to be a function and `opt_delay` is an optional number which indicates delay of execution in miliseconds.

-`addListener` returns a unique identifier (string) that we can use to [remove the listener](#removeListener).
+`addListener` returns a unique identifier (string) that we can use to [remove the listener](#removelisteneruid-removechecklisteneruid).

 #### Why have a delay?
-One of the common uses for ready.js is to know when your application has initialized and is ready to start working.
-So imagine you have a page load, where you need to watch the `DOM Ready` event, when data from the server has been loaded, auth operations finished etc etc. When everything is done you want to do a series of operations like lazy load more libraries or whatnot.
-This is where *delay* comes in handy and gives you the power to control execution flow.
+One of the common uses for ready.js is to watch when your application has initialized and is ready.
+So imagine you have a page load and you have to watch for multiple events...
+The DOM Ready event, when [server data loaded](https://github.com/thanpolas/server2js), when auth operations finished etc etc.

+When everything is done you want to do a series of operations like lazy load more libraries or whatnot.
+This is where *delay* comes into play and gives you the power to control execution flow.

 ```javascript
 var r = ss.ready('appReady');